 Dr. Charles Gant, another neurotransmitter expert, also states in his seminars that urine testing of neurotransmitters tells you nothing about what is going on in the brain.
 They are unreliable and inaccurate.
 He recommends using the organic acids test and amino acid plasma test.

 2. Another more reliable method of measuring neurotransmitters is with an Organic Acids Test.
 This is a urine test, but it is not looking at the levels of neurotransmitters in the urine.
 It looks at byproducts that occur as a result of a deficiency.
-An amino acid test is also helpful.

 I had an Organic Acids test and it indicated that my serotonin levels were normal.

 I also had an Amino Acids Plasma test and I had sufficient levels of tryptophan, the amino acid needed to make serotonin.

 This indicates that I had no need to even take 5-HTP.